seemadri/PD-L1_Heterogeneity_Melanoma/README.md

 # PD-L1_Heterogeneity_Melanoma
-Dynamical modelling of proliferative-invasive plasticity and IFNγ signaling in melanoma reveals mechanisms of PD-L1 expression heterogeneity
+Phenotypic Heterogeneity and Immunosuppression in Melanoma
+# Abstract
+This repository contains the code and data associated with the research paper titled **"Dynamical modelling of proliferative-invasive plasticity and IFNγ signaling in melanoma reveals mechanisms of PD-L1 expression heterogeneity".** The study explores the mechanisms behind the diverse phenotypic heterogeneity observed in melanoma cells, which contributes to drug tolerance, increased metastasis, and immune evasion.
+The repository includes the minimal core regulatory network model and transcriptomics data analysis related codes used to validate the model predictions.
+This comprehensive approach sheds light on the control of PD-L1 expression by proliferative-invasive plasticity, and IFNγ signaling, offering insights for the development of combinatorial therapies and improved clinical management of therapy-resistant and metastatic melanoma.